Genzyme: Operations

-Genzyme focuses on six areas of medicine relating to lysosomal storage diseases, renal disease, orthopedics, transplant and immune diseases, oncology, genetics and diagnostics.
-The first orphan-drug for Genzyme that FDA approved was Ceredase, a drug for treating Gaucher disease.
-Ceredase was eventually replaced by Cerezyme, which, at a cost of $200,000 per patient annually for life, currently accounts for approximately 30% of Genzyme's revenue.
-Other important drugs made by Genzyme are Renagel, used in treatment of dialysis patients, and Fabrazyme, used to treat patients with Fabry's disease.
-Other products in development are Tolevamer for Clostridium difficile colitis and Campath for Chronic lymphocytic leukemia.
+Genzyme focuses on six areas of medicine relating to lysosomal storage diseases, renal disease, orthopedics, transplant and immune diseases, oncology, genetics, and diagnostics.
+The first orphan drug for Genzyme that the FDA approved was Ceredase, a drug for treating Gaucher disease.
+Ceredase was eventually replaced by Cerezyme, which, for $200,000 per patient annually for life, currently accounts for approximately 30% of Genzyme's revenue.
+Other important drugs made by Genzyme are Renagel, used in the treatment of dialysis patients, and Fabrazyme, used to treat patients with Fabry's disease.
+Other products in development are Tolevamer for Clostridioides difficile infection and Campath for Chronic lymphocytic leukemia.

 Genzyme had a sub-license from Bioenvision to market clofarabine in North America.
 On May 29, 2007, Genzyme made a tender offer to purchase Bioenvision for $5.60 per share.
-On October 27, 2007, majority of shareholders voted to approve Genzyme's acquisition.
+On October 27, 2007, most shareholders voted to approve Genzyme's acquisition.
 In 2007, CEO, President, and Board Chairman Henri Termeer, earned a salary of $2.5 million, and non-cash compensation worth $129 million.

 In 2010, Genzyme launched a kidney medication for the Irish market from its Waterford base which it had set up nine years previously.